Apricot-S/mjai-manue-go/tools/estimate_danger/README.md

 Required Option

 - `-o OUTPUT_FILEPATH`
-Path to the output file for the extracted feature data (in `.gob` format)
+Path to the output file for the extracted feature data (in gob format)

 Optional Flags